Integrating Red with AI Guardrails

 Using Red’s Compare Feature

-After implementing Guard:
+After implementing AI Guardrails:

 - Run a follow-up Red scan